The First Hickok Tube Tester

 The B-47 was designed to test 199 and 01A tubes.
 The B-47 also contained a large slide rheostat to give suitable changes in plate voltages.

-Unfortunately, the starting price tag of $350 - $400 in the mid 1920s (around $7,000 today) prohibited any sales of the B-47.
-This first B-47 of Robert D. Hickok Sr's is the only one known to have been produced.
+Unfortunately, the starting price tag of $350 - $400 in the early 1920s (around $7,000 today) Prevented sales of the B-47.
+This first B-47 of Robert D. Hickok Sr's is the only one that's known to have been manufactured and survived.

 B-47 ~Size: 16.5"x14"x4.5"